 - This process initiates an automatic, anonymous email to professors/course instructors.
 It requests that they make an in-class/Quercus announcement to recruit volunteer note-takers.

 - Please ensure to download your notes from the Note-taking Portal regularly throughout the course.

 What if notes are not available or there are problems with the notes?

 If after making a request, notes are not available or uploaded within two weeks of registering on the portal, please reach out to firstname.lastname@example.org so we may assist you.
 We can reach out to request another announcement be made in your class or remind a note-taker to continue uploading notes if they have stopped appearing on the portal.

 We strongly suggest that notes are downloaded by students from the Notetaking Portal regularly/weekly.
 Frequently downloading and reviewing the course notes from volunteer note-takers allows students to better identify issues or concerns early (e.g. quality of the notes, notes not being uploaded on time) and inform our office so that they can be addressed for the remainder of the course.

 As this service runs with the support of student volunteers, we are not always able to ensure coverage for every course or for the duration of a course.
 Please discuss any concerns about classes that do not have volunteer note-taker coverage with your accessibility advisor very early in the term so that alternative options can be considered in place of this resource as soon as possible.

 We also strongly encourage all students to build and strengthen their note-taking skills throughout their degree by attending workshops at Accessibility Services, Academic Success or by working with a learning strategist.

-If you’re wondering how to incorporate volunteer notes from peers with your own notes, read our guide: Using volunteer notes (PDF).
+If you would like to learn more about how to incorporate volunteer notes with your own notes, please read our guide: Using volunteer notes (PDF).